mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

 You can find demo of the implementation in the video below.
 The source code is at my [GitHub account](https://github.com/mgechev/movement.js).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0_yfU_iNUYo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe style="width: 100%; height: 400px;" src="https://www.youtube.com/embed/0_yfU_iNUYo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Although I had success with controlling my tiny MK clone, the algorithm was far from perfect.
-It requires a background frame, without the user inside of it.
-The background frame needs to be with the same color over the course of execution of the program so that the detection procedure to work properly.
+It requires a frame with the background behind the user.
+For the detection procedure to work properly, the background frame needs to be with the same color over the course of execution of the program.
 This means that changes in the light, shadows, etc., would introduce disturbance and inaccurate results.
 Finally, the algorithm does not recognize actions - based on a background frame, it classifies another frame as a posture from a predefined set.

 Now, given the advancements in the Web platform APIs, and more specifically WebGL, I decided to give the problem another shot by using TensorFlow.js.